Calcium stones; Nephrolithiasis; Urolithiasis

 Tests for Metabolic Problems

-About half of children with stones have an identifiable metabolic disorder, which increases their risk of stone recurrence five-fold.
+About one-half of children with stones have an identifiable metabolic disorder, which increases five times their risk for stone recurrence.
 Experts argue whether tests for metabolic disorders are routinely needed once the stone composition has been determined.
 Studies suggest the following:

 Kidney stones that are removed are sent for stone analysis (crystallography).